marwaelkelani/Capstone-Project/README.md

-# Capstone-Project
-Capstone Project - Teacherpreneur E-commerce website
+# Capstone-Project - Teacher E-commerce Website

 This project is an e-commerce website for teacher sellers to seller digital resources.